-The benefits of delaying umbilical cord clamping and leaving the cord attached to your baby until it is completely drained of nutrient rich blood are now becoming known again.
+The benefits of delaying umbilical cord clamping and leaving the cord attached to your baby until it is completely drained of nutrient-rich blood are now becoming known again.
 It usually takes 5 – 60 minutes for the cord to stop pulsing; until then the cord should not be clamped or cut unless there is an emergency.
-Even during a caesarean section most doctors will wait 1 – 3 minutes if you ask – during this time just 180 seconds can change your baby’s life.
+Even during a caesarean section, most doctors will wait for 1 – 3 minutes if you ask – during this time just 180 seconds can change your baby’s life.

 During the pulsating stage, the placenta is still providing your baby with up to 150mls of iron, oxygen and rich blood that is plentiful in important post-birth hormones, stem cells and T cells and other vitamins, minerals and nutrients.
 Placental hormones are known to help facilitate the mother/baby bonding process in the weeks after birth.
 Delaying in cord clamping has also been scientifically linked to higher iron levels in infants at 6 months of age.

 Umbilical Cord Clamping Should Be Delayed, Says Expert, ScienceDaily (Aug.
 17, 2007).

 Dr David Hutchon, a retired Consultant Obstetrician from the Memorial Hospital in Darlington explains “Applying a clamp to the cord is clearly an intervention, having the greatest effect when it is done quickly after birth.”
 He fears that babies might be injured by very early clamping, for example, they could experience severe blood loss.
 Read the full article here.